flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/radar.md

     - Map mode: No weather display but ground information: Black for water, green for ground, and amber for cities and mountains.

 !!! info ""
-    Weather is not available in the Stable version.
+    Weather is currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
 We are awaiting Asobo API implementation.
 See [Custom FMS Special Notes](../../../../fbw-a32nx/feature-guides/cFMS.md#special-notes)

 ###  TILT